-(1) An area will be placed under protection as a protected area or a limited-conservation area by the Government of the Republic.

-- (2) An area will be placed under protection as a species protection site by the Minister of the Environment.
+- (1) An area will be placed under protection as a protected area or a limited-conservation area by the Government of the Republic. - [RT I, 10.06.2011, 3 entry into force 31.05.2011 A judgment of the Court en Banc of the Supreme Court declares the text "regulation" in subsection 10 (1) of the Nature Conservation Act to be unconstitutional and null and void.] - (2) An area will be placed under protection as a species protection site by the minister responsible for the field.
 [RT I, 18.04.2013, 1 entry into force 01.05.2013] - (3) Species will be placed under protection as species in the protected category I or II by a regulation of the Government of the Republic including a list of the species.
-Species whose sites are automatically placed belong under protection in accordance with subsection 50 (2) of this Act will belong to the protected category I. - (4) Species in the protected category III will be placed under protection by a regulation of the Minister of the Environment including a list of the species. - (5) Rare natural minerals and rare or endangered minerals found in Estonia will be placed under protection by a regulation of the Minister of the Environment. - (6) Individual protected natural objects will be placed under protection by the Minister of the Environment.
+Species whose sites are automatically placed belong under protection in accordance with subsection 50 (2) of this Act will belong to the protected category I. - (4) Species in the protected category III will be placed under protection by a regulation of the minister responsible for the field including a list of the species. - (5) Rare or endangered natural fossils found in Estonia will be placed under protection by a regulation of the minister responsible for the field.

+- (6) Individual protected natural objects will be placed under protection by the minister responsible for the field.
 [RT I, 18.04.2013, 1 entry into force 01.05.2013] - (7) A natural object protected at the local government level will be placed under protection: - 1) on the basis of am established comprehensive plan or detailed plan; - 2) without drawing up a plan.